bonitasoft/bonita-labs-doc/md/polling.md

 bonita.datasource.password=password
 ```

-If you use oracle you need to add your driver `lib` folder of the ICI backend ( or in the `jdbc_driver` folder of the  installer if you use it).
+If you use Oracle, you need to add your driver `lib` folder of the BICI backend (or in the `jdbc_driver` folder of the installer).

-Polling rate interval, i.e. at each rate the data in ICI backend will be updated
+Polling rate interval, i.e. at each rate the data in BICI backend will be updated
 ```
-bonita.ici.polling.rate_minute=15
+bonita.bici.polling.rate_minute=15
 ```

 The connection pool of this polling can be configured to limit or increase the polling velocity.
-It can be useful to decrease it when you want to limit the impact of the ICI modules on Bonita platform's performances.
+It can be useful to decrease it when you want to limit the impact of BICI Add-on on Bonita platform's performances.
 ```
 spring.datasource.hikari.maximum-pool-size=20
 ```

 ## Manage polling executions

-The polling can be handled on a page served directly on the ICI backend.
-By default it can be accessed on [http://localhost:8082/](http://localhost:8082/)
+The polling can be handled in BICI Configuration Living Application.

 This page allows to:
 * activate/deactivate the polling